leothorp/fullstack-typescript-starter/README.md

 1. If you haven't already, follow the `Starting a project with this template` section above.
 Clone down your newly created repo.
 Depending on the desired license for your project, remove or replace `LICENSE.md` and all references in the project to the MIT License (package.json entries for `"license": "MIT"`) as needed.

-2. At project root:
-   `touch .env.server.local .env.shared.local`

-3. Populate both of the created `.env*` files with all values specified in the respective `*.example` env files (`.env.server.example` and `.env.shared.example`).
-The example values will work as-is with the initial template for most of the values, **_except for those noted by comments in the example files_** (the comments include instructions for generating those values).

-4. As desired for your project, find and replace all strings/names in code that have the prefix `fullstack-ts` or `fullstack_ts` (many of these are in `render.yaml`).
+2. As desired for your project, find and replace all strings/names in code that have the prefix `fullstack-ts` or `fullstack_ts` (many of these are in `render.yaml`).

-5. at project root:
-   `pnpm i`

-6. **_(Optional):_** Install recommended VSCode extensions from `.vscode/extensions.json`.
+3. **_(Optional):_** Install recommended VSCode extensions from `.vscode/extensions.json`.
 VSCode will usually prompt you to do this when first opening the project.

+4. At project root:
+   `chmod u+x repo_scripts/setup_env.sh; repo_scripts/setup_env.sh`
+   Executing this shell script will do the following:
+     - Create two new `.env*` files `env.server.local` and `env.shared.local` with all values specified in the respective `*.example` env files (`.env.server.example` and `.env.shared.example`).
+The example values will work as-is with the initial template for most of the values, except for those noted by comments in the example files.
+     - Generate a jwt_secret using `openssl rand -hex64` and assign it to `JWT_TOKEN` in `env.server.local`

-7. At project root:
+5. At project root:
    `pnpm run start:dev`

 This will start the dev database and apply any pending migrations, followed by starting up the client and server locally.
 Open http://localhost:3000, and click "Login with Google".
 After logging in, try filling in and submitting the "New Note" form.
 If it works, you're all set!
 Remove anything you don't want and continue developing your app.